pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

     app = Universe()

     # Run the test.
-    test(app, expect_visible_in_db=False)
+    test(app, expect_visible_in_db=True)

+In this example, stored events are neither compressed nor encrypted.
+In consequence, we can expect the recorded values to be visible in the database records.

 PostgreSQL environment
 ======================

-You can configure "production" environment to use the library's PostgresSQL infrastructure with the following environment variables.
+We can also configure a "production" environment to use PostgreSQL.
-Using PostgresSQL infrastructure will keep stored events in a PostgresSQL database.
-The PostgreSQL infrastructure is provided by the :mod:`eventsourcing.postgres` module.
+Using the library's :ref:`PostgresSQL infrastructure <PostgreSQL>` will keep stored events in a PostgresSQL database.

 Please note, to use the library's PostgreSQL functionality, please install the library with the `postgres` option (or just